 This study investigates the use of MLP neural networks for the forecasting of monthly and quarterly seasonal time series.
 We present the results of an experiment conducted on M- and M3- Competition time series data to assess the relative accuracy of neural networks in forecasting monthly seasonal time series.
 The stimulus for this experiment derives from a growing recognition that any effort to generalize results in neural network forecasting must consider a comprehensive modeling approach and follow guidelines for rigorous evaluation of forecasting methods.
 Several previous studies have compared the effectiveness of neural networks with traditional methods.
 There is little consensus on whether neural networks can or cannot model seasonality.
 Various theoretical arguments and experimental evidences are presented by researchers in favour of both viewpoints.
-These studies have however, failed to take into account, the relative performance of neural networks across periods of time.
-Such a comparison provides new insights into the relative efficacy of neural networks.
+These studies have however, failed to take into account, the relative efficacy of neural networks.
 Our experiments follow a rigorous modeling approach and guidelines that include out-of-sample testing and the use of multiple error measures.
-The evaluation of neural networks and traditional methods on both monthly and quarterly data suggest that that the relative performance of neural networks cannot be indiscriminately labeled as better or worse but would rather depend on several factors, the time period being forecasted being an important one.
-Hence the time period for which a forecast is being prepared must be taken into account when neural networks are applied to seasonal data.
+The evaluation of neural networks and traditional methods on both monthly and quarterly data suggest that that the relative performance of neural networks are period for which a forecasti is being prepared must be taken into account when neural networks are applied to seasonal data.